asajeffrey/ecmascript_sharedmem/memmodel/README.md

 Still to do:

 * Define the ECMAScript alphabet.
+* Define the restrictions on ←po→ for ECMAScript.
 * Give semantics for the shared arrays API in terms of events.
 * Give semantics for other inter-thread communication mechanisms such as message channels.
-* Allow non-aligned access, and varying word sizes.
+* Give examples of non-aligned access, and varying word sizes.
 * Formalize the non-interference property for dd, and show SC-DRF.